The only substantial

 This spring was Basho was especially draw to willows, writing six haiku about them in three months, and this part of the lower Sumida River is famous for willows lining the banks.

-Flirting with the old river, willow opens her eyes
+the old river, willow

 Kon says, “Spring still shallow, grasses and trees the withered color of desolation, on an old river bank, only the buds of willow trees have opened.”
 In Japanese “eye” and “bud” have the same pronunciation, so the two meanings occur together in the verse.
 The way a girl opens her eyes when she is charming a man – such as her father -- is how willow leaf buds open on their branch tips.
 Of all Basho haiku, this is the most charming.